Draw districts by population size

 As you click, the population of District 1 is totaled.
 Stop when your population covers most of the panhandle of Maryland and the population of the district equals 653,133.
 The colors of your districts may vary.

-If you want to make a change, in the Redistricting group, click the Undo and Redo buttons.
+To make a change, on the Create tab, in the Redistricting group, click the Undo and Redo buttons.

-- Select District 2 and click the county immediately northwest of Washington, D.C.
+- On the Create tab, in the Redistricting group, for District, choose District 2 and in the map, click the county immediately northwest of Washington, D.C.
 (It has a population of 971,777.)

-- Select District 3 and click the City of Baltimore.
+- Set the active district to District 3 and click the city of Baltimore.

 Counties are added to a district when you click them.
-If you want to change which counties belong to which districts, you must first activate the district by clicking its row in the District Window or choosing it from the District drop-down menu.
+To change which counties belong to which districts, you must first activate the district by clicking its row in the District Window or choosing it from the District drop-down menu.
 You can then click the county you want to move into the district you just activated.

-If necessary, use the navigation buttons on the upper left corner of the map, or in the Tools group, to pan and zoom.
+Use the navigation buttons in the upper left corner of the map, or in the Tools group, if necessary, to pan and zoom.
 If you use those navigation buttons, you'll have to again click the Select geography button to resume your work.

 When complete, your map shows the desired balance among the seven districts.

 Save and name the plan

 Now that you have a proposed redistricting map, you need to name and save it so you can share it later.